 Read on for 10 top tips from breastfeeding mamas about how to breastfeed in public with confidence.

-Top 10 mama tips for how to breastfeed in public with confidence
+10 top tips to breastfeed in public with confidence

 - “Take a friend if need be and fake the confidence ‘til you make it.
-I have fed for 36months in total and I have never had any negative comments from anyone.”
+I have fed for 36months in total and I never had any negative comments.”
 Karen Nicholl

 - “Focus on your baby rather than the people around you.
-The baby will feel your calm and relax as well.”
+The baby will feel your calmness and relax as well.”
 Nadia Koch

 - “Once you get the first time down you are fine.
-I tried a cover but it was awkward and I feel drew more attention to me.
-With the right clothing, it can look like your just cuddling your wee one.”
+With the right clothing, it can look like you’re just cuddling your wee one.”
 Becka G.

 - “I found the big muslins to be very good at the start when I was more self-conscious about feeding in public.
-I preferred to use muslins as they were nice and light so didn’t overheat baby but still covered me well.”
+They were nice and light so didn’t overheat baby but still covered me well.”
 Robyn Usher

 - “Get a cover if it makes you feel better.
-I didn’t have any issues BFing in public but preferred to have the privacy of a cover.”
+I didn’t have any issues breastfeeding in public but preferred to have the privacy of a cover.”
 Kallie Branciforte

 - “I’m very large chested so found it difficult at the start to latch baby discreetly.
 Someone told me to roll up a muslin and put it under the breast to help position baby which really helped.”
 Lydia M

 - “The Can I Breastfeed In It? group is a godsend.
-Thanks to the group I discovered the discreet one top over and one top under method and have been using it since.”
+Thanks to the group I discovered the discreet one top over and one top under method.
+I’ve been using it since.”
 Musha Enkhbayar

 - “I found if people looked, I would just smile back, showing that I am comfortable, therefore there’s no reason they shouldn’t be.”
 Eve Brannon

 - “Just do it!
-I was so self-conscious at first but the more I did it the more I stopped caring and I generally found most people I came into contact with were supportive of feeding in public.”
+I was so self-conscious at first but the more I did it the more I stopped caring.
+I found most people I came into contact with were supportive.”
 Claire P.